enterspeedhq/enterspeed-migrator/README.md

 # Enterspeed migrator

 ## Concept
-The migration tools consist of 3 things.
-A source CMS, Enterspeed, and a target CMS that we are migrating data to.
+The migration tools consist of 4 things.
+A source CMS, Enterspeed, migration engine, and a target CMS that we are migrating data to.
 Enterspeed gives us the flexibility to form the data structure to our specific needs and essentially decouples the data architecture from the source CMS.

-We have been working on some concepts utilizing this flexibility to make a migration from an old version of a CMS to a new version.
+We have been working on some concepts utilising this flexibility to make a migration from an old version of a CMS to a new version.
 Due to the data being decoupled, there is a bonus of being able to migrate from one system to another, since we have control over the delivery structure and output from Enterspeed.

 ### Purpose
 This is a framework for rapid data migration between systems.
 It is a time-consuming and expensive process to upgrade your old system to the newest version.
 We provide you with tools to get started migrating your data fast, instead of upgrading your old system.